A No-Contest Discharge for Uncollectible Student Loans

 Date Written: April 5, 2019

-Over 44 million Americans owe more than 1.4 trillion dollars in student loan debt.
-This debt is uniquely difficult to shed in bankruptcy; even attempting to do so usually requires costly and contentious litigation with the Department of Education, and initial success may be followed by years of appeals by the Department of Education.
-As a result, very few student loan borrowers even attempt to discharge their student loan debt in bankruptcy.
+Over forty-four million Americans owe more than $1.6 trillion in student loan debt.
+This debt is nearly impossible to discharge in bankruptcy.
+Attempting to do so may require costly and contentious litigation with the Department of Education.
+And because the Department typically fights every case, even initial success can be followed by years of appeals.
+As a result, few student loan borrowers attempt to discharge their student loan debt in bankruptcy.

-In this Article, we call on the Department of Education to develop a set of nine easily calculable and verifiable circumstances in which it will not contest a debtor’s attempt to discharge her student loan debt.
-Nearly every category of “no-contest” discharge represents a circumstance where the debtor would clearly suffer an undue hardship if forced to continue to attempt repayment, such that the Department of Education should conserve taxpayer dollars by consenting to discharge.
-Specifically, we urge the Department of Education to allow a “no-contest” discharge when the debtor’s income is less than 150% of the federal poverty level and:
+In this Article, we call on the Department of Education to develop a set of ten easily ascertainable and verifiable circumstances in which it will not contest a debtor’s attempt to discharge their student loan debt.
+Nearly every category of no-contest discharge we recommend represents a circumstance where the debtor would clearly suffer an undue hardship if forced to continue to attempt repayment.
+In those circumstances, the Department of Education should conserve taxpayer dollars by consenting to discharge.
+Specifically, we urge the Department of Education to allow a no-contest discharge when the debtor’s income is less than 150 percent of the federal poverty level and at least one of the following:

-(1) household income has been at or below the federal poverty level for the last four years;
+(1) the debtor’s household income has been at or below the federal poverty level for the last four years;

 (2) the debtor receives disability benefits under the Social Security Act;